 3. Upgrade Your Credit Score

-Yes, improving your credit score is an obvious tip toward a low-credit mortgage, but that doesn’t mean it’s unimportant.
-In fact, boosting your credit score is very important and can significantly heighten your chances of landing a good mortgage deal.
+Improving your credit score is an obvious tip toward a low-credit mortgage, but that doesn’t mean it’s unimportant.
+Boosting your credit score is important and can significantly heighten your chances of landing a good mortgage.

-That’s why it’s always a good idea to check your credit score with all of the three major credit reporting bureaus (Experian (EXPGY) , Equifax (EFX – Get Report), or Transunion (TRU – Get Report) ) well ahead of starting your actual search for a mortgage.
-Six months ahead is a good rule of thumb – that gives you enough time to improve and actually showcase a stronger credit score.
+That’s why it’s always a good idea to check your credit score with all of the three major credit reporting bureaus (Experian (EXPGY), Equifax (EFX – Get Report), or Transunion (TRU – Get Report) ) well ahead of starting your actual search for a mortgage.
+Six months ahead is a good rule of thumb – giving you enough time to improve and showcase a stronger credit score.

 You can review your credit for free at annualcreditreport.com.